southernafro/hugo-theme-massively/exampleSite/content/post/post.8.en.md

 Once you have checked all the boxes and you are sure that it is unnecessary and you want to get the habit to stop, you can try to offer alternatives and redirect your dog's attention.
 Use something you know will always capture his or her attention.
 Once you have identified this action or object, you can use it to grab the dog's attention and then offer a reward for all positive actions.
 Make sure that your dog knows what you are encouraging and what you are not.
 This is easily enforced through rewards.

-Once you have the response that your dog needs, begin to pull back on the rewards and offer verbal praise instead.
+Once you have the response that your dog needs, begin to pull back on the rewards, and offer verbal praise instead.
 One of the most important things when redirecting your dog's attention is to know when to use it and when not to use it.
 You want it to be a way to discipline your dog and not just get your dog's attention.
 There is a fine line between the two.
 Once you have achieved this, the redirection will work for you and your pet.